avrj/slack-clone/README.md

 ## User stories
 - Users can choose a nickname
-- Users can join channels of their own
+- Users can join chatrooms of their own choosing
-- Users can communicate privately with each other
+- Users can send messages to other users

 ## Features
 - Mobile-friendly UI (Material-UI)